 Persistent Depressive Disorder

-Persistent depression is a less severe but more chronic form of depression.
+Persistent depression, or dysthymia, is a less severe but more chronic form of depression.
 While this chronic depression is not disabling, it may still prevent a person from completing their daily routines.
 Even though this sadness is an extended depressed mood that lasts for two years or more, persistent depression is considered a mild form of depression.

 These mood swings can affect sleep, energy, activity, behavior and the ability to make a sound judgment.
 It’s sometimes difficult to distinguish between bipolar disorder and bipolar depression.